Skip to main content

 • Submit a completed Pool/Spa Application to the Water Quality Bureau yearly.

-• Submit the appropriate permit fee: $405 for seasonal operation (May through September), $775 for year-round.
-Annual renewal is required.
+• $405 for seasonal operation (May through September),

-• Register the pool's Certified Pool Operator with the health department (see "For Operators" tab).
+• Register the pool's Certified Pool Operator with the health department (see "For Operators" below).
 If a pool’s Registered Pool Operator (RPO) terminates employment, the facility has 30 days to employ a new RPO.

 • Maintain a completed Pool Data Sheet posted in the pump room.